Financial support when you are ill

 You have a right to sickness allowance when you cannot work because of your illness.
 You have to see a doctor if you are ill.
 The doctor will give you a medical certificate that says you cannot work because you are ill.

 You will not get sickness allowance for the day on which you fall ill and the following nine days.
 If you are working, your employer will in most cases pay your wages for these days.
 If you have only been working for a short time or you have a so-called zero hour contract, you may not be paid for the time you are ill.

-If you are insured under YEL or MYEL, i.e. if you are covered by the Entrepreneurs’ Pensions Act or Farmers’ Pension Act, your personal liability period is the day you fell ill plus three working days following it.
+If you are insured under the YEL scheme (Entrepreneurs’ Pensions Act ), the waiting period is the date your illness began.
+If you are insured under the MYEL scheme (Farmers’ Pension Act), the waiting period is the date your illness began and the following three days.
 You may also get partial sickness allowance after or instead of full-time sickness allowance.
 You may get it if you can work as a self-employed person part time without risking your health.

 As employee, you may also get partial sickness allowance after or instead of full-time sickness allowance.
 You may get it if you can work part time even if you are ill and without risking your chances of getting better.
 The aim is that you go back to full-time work after partial sick leave.